-Wireless

-Wireless Switch Determines which wireless devices can be controlled by the Wireless Switch.
-For Windows 8 systems, this is controlled by an operating system drive directly As a result, the setting does not affect the Wireless Switch behavior. (i) NOTE: When both WLAN and WiGig are present, enable/disable controls are tied together.
+Wireless Wireless Switch Determines which wireless devices can be controlled by the Wireless Switch.
+For Windows 8 systems, this is controlled by an operating system drive directl As a result, the setting does not affect the Wireless Switch behavior. (i) NOTE: When both WLAN and WiGig are present, enable/disable controls are tied together.
 Thus, they cannot be enabled or disabled independently.

-WLAN Default: ON.

-Bluetooth Default: ON.

-Wireless Device Enable Enable or disable internal WLAN/Bluetooth devices.

-WLAN Default: ON.

-Bluetooth Default: ON.